 \subsubsection{Objective Function}

 With the residual connection of intra-pattern message passing, we use a fully connected layer as an output layer to obtain the final region embeddings $\hat{h}_{v_i}$:

-Following ~\cite{HDGE2017,MVURE2020}, we use region embedding to estimate the distribution of mobility flow, and learn the embedding by minimizing the difference between the true distribution and the estimated distribution.
-Given the source region $v_{i}$, we calculate the transition probability of destination region $v_{j}$ as follow:
+Following ~\cite{HDGE2017}, we use region embeddings to estimate the distribution of mobility, and learn the embedding by minimizing the difference between the true distribution and the estimated distribution.
+Given the source $v_{i}$, we calculate the transition probability of destination $v_{j}$: